astronomer/docs/astro/connect-azure.md

 3. Contact [Astronomer support](https://cloud.astronomer.io/open-support-request) to tell them that you have granted permissions to the Astronomer Service Principal.
 In addition, provide the following details in your request:

-    - Astro cluster ID
+    - Astro Cluster ID
-    - Azure TenantID and Subscription ID of the target VNet
+    - Azure Tenant ID and Subscription ID of the target VNet
     - VNet ID of the target VNet

 After receiving your request, Astronomer support creates a VNet peering connection between the two VNets.
 No other actions are required from you.
 Astronomer support will notify you when the connection is ready to use.